Skip to content

 Typically, CFF is used to assess the financial strength and structure of the company — in turn providing investors with insight into the business’ stability and growth.

-While there is some overlap between a cash flow statement and a Profit and Loss (P&L) report, they're 2 completely separate documents — and should be treated as such.
+While there is some overlap between a cash flow statement and a Profit and Loss (P&L) report, they're two separate documents — and should be treated as such.

 Conflating your cash flow and your P&L numbers can potentially give you the wrong impression of your company’s financial situation.